|Making A Will|

 A Power of Attorney is a legal document whereby one person gives another person/persons the power to act on his or her behalf with regard to his or her health, welfare and/or financial decisions.
 The Power of Attorney can be limited to certain tasks and for a limited time period, or can be put in place for the future in case they become unable to make these decisions for themselves in the event of, say, accident, injury or absence on deployment.

 Have you appointed a Power of Attorney?
-Click here for information and advice on the subject.
+Click here for an overview on the Power of Attorney and the two different types available.
+Click here for information and advice on the subject from the Service Families Task Force.

 Exemption from Inheritance Tax for Fallen Personnel